frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 life eventually succumbs to these disturbing forces.
 That\'s why we must never hesitate but go on and on.

-The fundamental duty of every Christian is to press earnestly towards the goal of perfection, to become more perfect, moment by moment.
-Only in this way can we preserve our supernatural life and ensure its unfolding.
+"The fundamental duty of every Christian is to press earnestly towards the goal of perfection, to become more perfect, moment by moment.
+Only in this way can we preserve our supernatural life and ensure its unfolding" (Benedict Baur, *In Silence With God*).

 "Be perfect."
 With inexpressible love the Lord has taken us up into His own life in the sacrament of Baptism, that we may "partake of his divine nature" (2 Pet.
 1:4).
-Powerful phrase of St. Peter, that we would become emboldened.
+Powerful phrase of St. Peter, that we would \[be taken up into God's own life\].

 In addition to the supernatural life principle of sanctifying grace, He has given us three divine virtues---of faith, of hope, and of love---as